When fighting ransomware, prevention is your first line of defense.

 Last line of defense

-As a last line of defense against ransomware, companies must leverage backup and data recovery processes with well-defined frequency, as well as storage features like Continuous Data Protection, which takes immutable snapshots of the complete data set.
+As a last line of defense, companies must leverage backup and recovery processes with well-defined frequency, as well as storage features like Continuous Data Protection, which takes immutable snapshots of the complete data set.

 Should a ransomware attack occur, encrypting the data and corrupting the primary file system, the snapshots are completely unaffected, immune from any modification or deletion.
-Following an attack containing ransomware, data recovery is quick, either from snapshots or backup images.
+Recovery is quick, either from snapshots or backup images.

-Businesses must also include a disaster recovery plan with a cloud or offsite replication of backed-up data, and with periodic testing of your data recovery plan.
+Businesses must also include a disaster recovery plan with a cloud or offsite replication with periodic testing of your recovery plan.

 If Prevention Fails, StorageCraft Protects Your Data